chinapedia/wikipedia.abstract.en/Page/Paul_the_Apostle.md

 Jewish views

-Saint_Paul_with_a_Scroll_and_a_Sword.jpgs) and the sword (symbolising his martyrdom)]] Jewish interest in Paul is a recent phenomenon.
+s) and the sword (symbolising his martyrdom)]] Jewish interest in Paul is a recent phenomenon.
 Before the positive historical reevaluations of Jesus by some Jewish thinkers in the eighteenth and nineteenth centuries, he had hardly featured in the popular Jewish imagination and little had been written about him by the religious leaders and scholars.
 Arguably, he is absent from the Talmud and rabbinical literature, although he makes an appearance in some variants of the medieval polemic Toledot Yeshu (as a particularly effective spy for the rabbis).[220]

 However, with Jesus no longer regarded as the paradigm of gentile Christianity, Paul's position became more important in Jewish historical reconstructions of their religion's relationship with Christianity.
 He has featured as the key to building barriers (e.g. Heinrich Graetz and Martin Buber) or bridges (e.g. Isaac Mayer Wise and Claude G. Montefiore) in interfaith relations,[221] as part of an intra-Jewish debate about what constitutes Jewish authenticity (e.g. Joseph Klausner and Hans Joachim Schoeps),[222] and on occasion as a dialogical partner (e.g. Richard L. Rubenstein and Daniel Boyarin).[223]